 Weekly savings goals are the smallest but also the shortest timeline.
 They can be a good reminder to keep yourself on track.
 However, it can be disheartening if you miss your weekly goal.

-In order to meet your goal, you may have to hustle a little harder in the next weeks to make up the difference.
+In order to meet your goal of budgeting weekly, you may have to hustle a little harder in the next weeks to make up the difference.

 Practical tips for saving 5k in 3 months